 Basic and Translational Research

-To translate new findings in basic and cognitive neuroscience to the clinic, our investigators take advantage of the rich neuroscience environment at NYU Langone, employing a team approach with colleagues at the Neuroscience Institute and Skirball Institute of Biomolecular Medicine.
+To translate new findings in basic and cognitive neuroscience to the clinic, our investigators take advantage of the rich neuroscience environment at NYU Langone, employing a team approach with colleagues at the Neuroscience Institute.
 We also work with the Center for Neural Science at NYU, and The Nathan S. Kline Institute for Psychiatry Research.

 Our researchers are funded by National Institutes of Health and not-for-profit health foundation grants.